Estimated reading time: 27 minutes

 Take a close-up head-and-shoulders image with no one else or any objects in the picture.
 Make sure the background is plain and you stand out clearly.

-You will also need your old passport and a card for making an online payment.
+You will also need your old passport and a card for online payment.
 A standard adult UK passport costs £75.50 online.

 You can read our guide for more details about managing British passports requirements as an expat.

 UK Driving licences in Spain and Car Insurance